Gr1mmie/SharpTempConverter/README.md

 # SharpTempConverter
 Converts temperature between various units

-## Installation and compiling
+## Installing and compiling
+To run the program, dotnet is required (can be installed from https://dotnet.microsoft.com/download).
+May require a restart.
+Once verifying dotnet is installed (run `dotnet`), move to the directory where the repo was cloned to and run `dotnet run`.